cpjobling/eg-151-microcontrollers/eg-151-assessment-2024-2025.md

 (c) College of Engineering, Swansea University -- All Rights Reserved

-This document is available as a PDF; [Assessment and Feedback Brief](https://github.com/cpjobling/eg-151-microcontrollers/blob/master/eg-151-assessment-2024-2025.pdf) [PDF].
+This document is available as a PDF: [Assessment and Feedback Brief](https://github.com/cpjobling/eg-151-microcontrollers/blob/master/eg-151-assessment-2024-2025.pdf) [PDF].

 ## Course Delivery